su8/su8.github.io/markdown/using_arrays_in_c.md

 ---

-If you want to create a `for` or `while` loop that will parse your input and the code must match it, you are probably using `if` statemnts.
+If you want to create a `for` or `while` loop that will parse your input and the code must match it, you are probably using `if` statements.

-But here we go, our scenario is to match input string and launch function to this match.
+But here we go, our scenario is to match the input string and launch function to this match.

 Here's what you probably going to do.